Why Does Menopause Cause Weight Gain?

 - Improving insulin sensitivity

-HRT works best when combined with nutrition and exercise — it’s not a substitute for lifestyle changes, but it can make those changes easier and more effective.
+HRT works best when combined with nutrition and exercise.
+It’s not a substitute for lifestyle changes, but it can make those changes easier and more effective.

 The Bottom Line